talkable/talkable-docs/source/android_sdk/upgrade.rst

 Deep linking schema
 ...................

-Add this to ``AndroidManifest.xml`` inside defenition of Talkable activity
+Add this to ``AndroidManifest.xml`` inside definition of Talkable activity

 .. code-block:: xml